 Step 1: Learn Programming Languages

-Step 2: Complete a Bachelor’s Data Analyst degree
+Step 2: Complete a Bachelor’s Data Analyst Degree

 Data Analytics is a high-demand and competitive industry.
 Around 45.4% of employed data analyst professionals hold a Graduate Diploma and Post Graduate in this field.

 A Bachelor of Information Technology and Data Analytics provides a comprehensive understanding of programming languages, statistics, and data analysis methods.
-It teaches the right ways to clean, organize and prepare data for precise and effective data-driven predictions and insights.
+It teaches the right ways to clean, organise and prepare data for precise and effective data-driven predictions and insights.

 Alternatively, to enter the profession as a graduate, consider studying the following courses to acquire data analytics skills: